A meteorite makes an interesting gift

 For my birthday this year I received a meteorite fragment.
 A piece of shrapnel in fact.
 It arrived on Earth at about 10.30am on the morning of 12th February 1947, landing in the Sikhote-Alin mountains of the Russian Far East.
-It is easily the most exotic thing I possess.

 The meteor's composition was 93% iron, with 5.9% Nickel, and a little Cobalt, Phosphorous and Sulphur, and it's mass is estimated to have been around 100,000kg.
 That's a lump of iron the size of a minibus.

 One witness to the event was the artist P.J.
 Medvedev, who was working at the time and incorporated the event into his composition.
 His painting of the event was reproduced on a commemorative stamp in 1957.
 There was also a Russian documentary made about the event in 1956, which can be downloaded with English subtitles from the Meteorites Australia website.